phalcon-orphanage/docs/en/reference/tutorial-invo-2.rst

         }
     }

-The hook events always receive a first parameter that contains contextual information of the event produced ($event) and a second one that is the object that produced the event itself ($dispatcher).
-It is not mandatory that plugins extend the class Phalcon\\Mvc\\User\\Plugin, but by doing this they gain easier access to the services available in the application.
+The hook events always receive a first parameter that contains contextual information of the event produced (:code:`$event`) and a second one that is the object that produced the event itself (:code:`$dispatcher`).
+It is not mandatory that plugins extend the class :doc:`Phalcon\\Mvc\\User\\Plugin <../api/Phalcon_Mvc_User_Plugin>`, but by doing this they gain easier access to the services available in the application.

 Now, we're verifying the role in the current session, checking if the user has access using the ACL list.